 In the weeks following your choice to get clean, you may begin to feel better about yourself and also feel that you can reach out to others again, as well as begin to develop healthier habits.
 You may also find that your emotions are running rampant, which may cause anxiety, depression, insomnia and aggression.
 It is possible that even months or years after you quit drinking that you could face a situation that may cause you to want to drink again.
 Relapse is also possible.
 These things should not discourage recovery.
 It is important to know that there is help out there, no matter how far along you are.

 A New Life

-Coming into Her House Rehab and getting control over your alcoholism is the first step to a new life.
+Coming into New Creation Treatment and getting control over your alcoholism is the first step to a new life.
 It can help you feel better, get free from your alcohol addiction in a safe and controlled environment, and allow you to learn the proper tools to break free from your addictive cycle.
 After you quit drinking, your body and your life can be greatly improved.
 Simply by quitting you are already on your way to being healthier:

 You also have the opportunity to work on your personal life as well:

 Alcoholism can be an all-consuming illness.
 It affects your body and your mind.
 But it is important to know that recovery is possible.
-There is help available at Her House Rehab and you can get better.
+There is help available at New Creation Treatment and you can get better.
 Call us today!